mohamed-i-mousa/my-fv-solver/docs/DEVELOPER_GUIDE.md

 - `runSteady()`: calls `solve()` once (the loop above), then post-processes and exports once.
-- `runTransient()`: sets up the `.pvd` time series (and the optional forces history CSV), exports the t = 0 state, then for each step `1 … round(totalTime/deltaT)` calls `solve(step, totalSteps, time, &prevStep)` and writes output at the `writingIntervals` cadence (the final step is always written).
-It finalizes the PVD collection and prints the final-step statistics afterward. `runTransient()` also owns one value-owning `TransientFields` bundle (the previous-step `phi^n` and the converged `t^n` face flux) as a local and threads its address into `solve()`, so the solver keeps no
+- `runTransient()`: constructs the two stateful VTKHDF writers as locals (and the optional forces history CSV), writes the geometry once, appends the t = 0 state, then for each step `1 … round(totalTime/deltaT)` calls `solve(step, totalSteps, time, &prevStep)` and appends output at the `writingIntervals` cadence (the final step is always written).
+It finalizes both writers and prints the final-step statistics afterward. `runTransient()` also owns one value-owning `TransientFields` bundle (the previous-step `phi^n` and the converged `t^n` face flux) as a local and threads its address into `solve()`, so the solver keeps no